anishsingh20/Indian-Startup-Funding-analysis/README.md

-# Analyzing-Suicides-in-India
+# Indian-Startup-Funding-analysis

-Data analytics project majorly focused on analyzing the suicide rates in India and trying to explore and analyze the various reasons behind the suicides.
+A study of startup boom in India and analyzing the capital raised by the various startups in India between 2015 to 2017.